Tickets to Gardens by the Bay |

 Walking from Marina Bay

-From the Helix Bridge towards the Art Science Museum, follow the footpath which leads under the ECP, that will bring you directly into Bay South Garden along the waterfront.
+From the Helix Bridge towards the Art Science Museum, follow the footpath which leads under the ECP, which will bring you directly into Bay South Garden along the waterfront.

-From Marina Bay Sands Expo and Convention Centre, walk across the Lions Bridge on Level 4 which connects to the Dragonfly Bridge into Bay South Garden.
+Marina Bay Sands Expo and Convention Centre, walk across the Lions Bridge on Level 4, which connects to the Dragonfly Bridge into Bay South Garden.

 Parking